 Firstly, always wear a helmet.
 A helmet can provide critical protection in case of a fall or accident.
 Secondly, be visible to other road users.
 Wear reflective clothing or add reflectors to your bike so that drivers can see you in low-light situations.
 Thirdly, follow the rules of the road.
 Stop at stop signs and red lights, yield to pedestrians, and use hand signals to indicate your intentions to turn or change lanes.
 Finally, avoid distractions.
 Don’t use your phone or wear headphones while riding on the road, as they can distract you from your surroundings and compromise your safety.
 By following these tips, you can stay safe while enjoying the unique experience of riding a mountain bike on the road.

-You may also like: What Gears to Use on Your Mountain Bike: A Comprehensive Guide
+You may also like: How to Lift Your Front Wheel on a Mountain Bike: Tips and Techniques

 How to Optimize Your Mountain Bike for Road Riding